Utsavam (2024 film)

 Utsavam is a 2024 Indian Telugu-language family drama film directed by Arjun Sai in his directorial debut.
-Produced by Suresh Patil under Hornbill Pictures, The film stars newcomer Dilip Prakash and Regina Cassandra in the lead roles with Rajendra Prasad, Prakash Raj, Brahmanandam, Ali, and Nassar.
+Produced by Suresh Patil under Hornbill Pictures, The film stars newcomer Dilip Prakash and Regena Cassandrra in the lead roles with Rajendra Prasad, Prakash Raj, Brahmanandam, Ali, and Nassar.
 Utsavam was released on 13 September 2024.

 Plot

 The film follows the story of Krishna (Dilip Prakash), a passionate individual determined to revive the age-old tradition of theater plays in modern times.
 Set against the backdrop of the Surabhi Natakalu—a legendary form of Telugu theater—the film delves into Krishna's journey to bring this art form back to life.
 Alongside his love interest, Rama (Regina Cassandra), and guided by his father, Abhimanyu Narayan (Prakash Raj), Krishna faces numerous challenges as he strives to uphold the legacy of theater.
 The film combines love, drama, and a deep respect for cultural heritage, presenting a heartfelt narrative about preserving art in the face of modernity.